naiborhujosua/naiborhujosua.github.io/aboutme.md

 #### Note:
 I am not seeking employment opportunities.
 Any organization or company that would like to consult or discuss machine learning-based solutions that further streamline business processes and workflows can [schedule my time](https://calendly.com/naiborhujosua/60min).

+#### Regarding my content
+© Josua Naiborhu, 2024.
+My Content are meant to be used for educational purposes.
+Excerpts and links from this site may be used, provided that full and clear credit is given to Josua Naiborhu with appropriate and specific direction to the original content.